- slide 1 of 4

 Making toddler Easter crafts with recycled materials is an excellent opportunity to shape children’s early learning skills.
 These Easter craft ideas use common and inexpensive reusable materials that otherwise would be discarded.
-Best of all, the toddler Easter crafts are fun and allow the children to express their artistic talent.
+Best of all, these projects are fun and allow the children to express their artistic talent.
 So why not promote some creative thinking and plan some toddler Easter crafts with recycled materials?

-When Easter Day finally arrives, so does the arrival of spring.
-Easter reminds people of springtime, baby animals and new life.
-Toddler Easter crafts with recycled materials help the children learn what symbolizes Easter while developing social, sensory and cognitive skills.
-The children will enjoy making toddler Easter crafts so let’s celebrate the Easter holiday by displaying the following Easter crafts.
+When Easter Day finally arrives, it heralds the official arrival of spring.
+This holiday reminds people of springtime, baby animals and new life.
+These crafts will help the children learn what symbolizes Easter while developing social, sensory and cognitive skills.
+The children will enjoy making them--and the parents will love receiving them--so get your youngsters started now.

 Easter Chick Card

-These toddler Easter crafts with recycled materials are sure to be fabulous craft ideas.
-The receiver of this Easter card will be delighted.
-Each and every Easter card is an "original masterpiece" created by a child.
+The parents will be delighted with this Easter card.
+Each and every card is an "original masterpiece" created by a child.
 Allow children the opportunity to explore their artistic freedom.

 - Construction paper of various colors (fold in half to form a card)